-Anthony Bourdain is the chef-at-large at New York City’s Les Halles, a lively Parisian-style brasserie serving the everyday cuisine of France.
+Anthony Bourdain is an author, television personality, and the chef-at-large at New York City’s Les Halles restaurant, a lively Parisian-style brasserie serving the everyday cuisine of France.

 Chef Bourdain began his culinary career with a summer job as a dishwasher in Provincetown, MA while attending Vassar College.
 By the end of the summer, he had been reassigned to a cooking station and realized he would need more refined skills to keep up with the other cooks.
 He subsequently enrolled at The Culinary Institute of America and graduated in 1978.
 Since then, he has spent more than two decades working in professional kitchens, including the Rainbow Room, The Supper Club, and Coco Pazzo Teatro.
 His best-selling memoir, Kitchen Confidential: Adventures in the Culinary Underbelly, stemmed from an article he’d written for New Yorker magazine about life behind the scenes in restaurant kitchens.